Why do These Match? Explaining the Behavior of Image Similarity Models

 \subsection{Selecting Informative Attributes}

 At test time, given a similarity model and a pair of inputs, SANE generates a saliency map and selects an attribute to show to the user.
-We suspect that not all attributes annotated for a dataset may prove to be useful in explaining the decisions of every image similarity model.
-We take into account how useful each attribute is at explaining predictions made by a similarity model using held out data.
-First we count how often an attribute was the best explanation for a pair of images in the validation set.
-Then, we rank potential attribute explanations using a weighted combination of the attribute confidence score $\hat{\mathbf{a}}$, how well the attribute activation map $\mathbf{n}$ matches the generated saliency map $\mathbf{m}_q$, and the prior probability $p$ that each attribute is the best explanation for an image pair.
-The explanation score is given by,
+We suspect that some attributes are not useful for explaining a given image similarity model.
+Thus, we take into account each attribute's usefulness by learning concept activation vectors (CAVs)~\cite{kimTCAVICML2018} over the final image similarity embedding.
+These CAVs identify which attributes are useful in explaining a layer's activations by looking at whether an attribute positively affects the model's predictions.
+CAVs are defined as the vectors that are orthogonal to the classification boundary of a linear classifier trained to recognize an attribute over a layer's activations.
+Then, the sensitivity of each concept to an image similarity model's predictions (the TCAV score) is obtained by finding the fraction of features that are positively influenced by the concept using directional derivatives computed via triplet loss with a margin of machine epsilon.
+Note that this creates a single attribute ranking over the entire image similarity embedding (\ie, it is agnostic to the image pair being explained), which we use as an attribute explanation suitability prior.
+Finally, attributes are ranked as explanations using a weighted combination of the TCAV scores, the attribute confidence score $\hat{\mathbf{a}}$, and how well the attribute activation map $\mathbf{n}$ matches the generated saliency map $\mathbf{m}_q$. \Ie,